Telma Hopkins

-Telma Louise Hopkins (born October 28, 1948) is an American actress and singer.
-Hopkins rose to prominence as a member of the 1970s pop music group Tony Orlando and Dawn, which had several number-one songs.
+Telma Louise Hopkins (born October 28, 1948) is an American actress and pop singer.
+Hopkins rose to prominence as a member of the pop group Tony Orlando and Dawn, who had several number-one songs.
 She also performed on the CBS variety show Tony Orlando and Dawn from 1974 until 1976 along with Tony Orlando and Joyce Vincent Wilson.
-In the late 1970s, Hopkins began working as an actress, playing roles on various sitcoms, including Isabelle Hammond on Bosom Buddies (1980–82), Adelaide "Addy" Wilson on Gimme a Break!
+In the late 1970s, Hopkins began working as an actress, playing roles on various sitcoms.
+In the 1980s-1990s, Hopkins endured longer sitcom roles as Isabelle Hammond on Bosom Buddies (1980–82), Adelaide "Addy" Wilson on Gimme a Break!
 (1983–87) and Family Matters (1989–1997) as Rachel Baines–Crawford.

 As lead actress, Hopkins starred on Getting By from 1993 to 1994.
 In recent years, Hopkins was a regular cast member on Half & Half (2002–06) portraying Phyllis Thorne, Are We There Yet?
 (2010–13), and short-lived Partners (2014).
 In film, Hopkins co-starred in 1984 science fiction film Trancers and in its sequels Trancers II (1991) and Trancers III (1992), as well as appearing in The Wood (1999) and The Love Guru (2008).

+Early life

+Hopkins was born on October 28, 1948, in Louisville, Kentucky to Louise (Kinkaid).
+Hopkins was raised by her grandmother in Highland Park, Michigan, a city located in the Metro Detroit area.
+Lacking an interest in acting during her childhood, she decided to pursue her dreams of singing.

 Career

 Music

-Hopkins started her career as a background singer in Detroit, Michigan, singing on many of the Golden World, Motown, Invictus Records, and Hot Wax Records hits.
+Hopkins started her career as a background singer in Detroit, singing background on Golden World, Motown, Invictus Records, and Hot Wax Records hits.
 She appeared on such classics as Freda Payne's "Band of Gold" and Isaac Hayes' "Theme from Shaft" and working with legendary artists like the Four Tops and Marvin Gaye.

 Hopkins and Joyce Vincent Wilson were recruited by Tony Orlando to form the vocal group Dawn.
-As a recording act, Tony Orlando and Dawn would have much success throughout the second half of the 1970s, releasing 16 top-40 singles, three of which reached #1, and starring in a CBS variety show (entitled Tony Orlando and Dawn) from 1974-76.
+As a recording act, Tony Orlando and Dawn would have much success throughout the first half of the 1970s, releasing 16 top-40 singles, three of which reached #1, and starring in a CBS variety show (titled Tony Orlando and Dawn) from 1974 to 1976.
 In 1977, Tony Orlando and Dawn announced their retirement.